hedyhli/gelim/README.md

 maxWidth = 90
 # width of each page is max(<terminalWidth>, maxWidth)
+# set to 0 to always use the terminal width.

 useCertificates = [
     # default: [] (see details below)